Cyber Insurance Coverage Checklist: 5 Security Items

 XDR is simply an extension of EDR.
 Whereas EDR only detects at the endpoint level, XDR can collect and correlate threat activity data across endpoints plus servers, cloud, networks, and email.
 Done well, XDR can help to contextualize threat data, providing only critical alerts instead of bogging down security teams with false positives.

 With a graphical, attack-centric timeline view, SOCs can better understand how the user got infected, the first point of entry, how the threat spread, and a host of other helpful data to limit the scope of an attack.

 How does this work?
-First, ZTNA hardens the infrastructure against malicious attacks by establishing a source of truth to authenticate, authorise, and continuously monitor access against.
-Additionally, segmenting the network will slow down an attack by reducing lateral movement within the organisation.
+First, ZTNA hardens the infrastructure against malicious attacks by establishing a source of truth to authenticate, authorize, and continuously monitor access against.
+Additionally, segmenting the network will slow down an attack by reducing lateral movement within the organization.

-Then, XDR brings together information about possible attack elements like indicators of compromise (IoCs), network traffic logs, suspicious endpoint behaviour, SaaS service requests, and server events for analysis.
-This forms the basis for an effective response, should any risky behaviour be detected from XDR analysis.
+Then, XDR brings together information about possible attack elements like indicators of compromise (IoCs), network traffic logs, suspicious endpoint behavior, SaaS service requests, and server events for analysis.
+This forms the basis for an effective response, should any risky behavior be detected from XDR analysis.

 With this approach, your security posture is enhanced, and you can effectively demonstrate how to stop ransomware attacks to cyber insurers.

 In the event of a zero- or n-day event, lost revenue from business downtime as well as repair, PR, and legal associated costs are usually covered under cyber insurance.
 Thus, underwriters want to see if an organization has an effective patch management strategy in place before providing a quote.